Philipp Scharwenka

-Ludwig Philipp Scharwenka (16 February 1847, in Szamotuły [Samter], Grand Duchy of Posen – 16 July 1917, in Bad Nauheim) was a German-Polish composer and teacher of music.
+Ludwig Philipp Scharwenka (16 February 1847, in Szamotuły, Grand Duchy of Posen – 16 July 1917, in Bad Nauheim) was a Polish-German composer and teacher of music.
 He was the older brother of Xaver Scharwenka.

 Early training

 Scharwenka was born in Szamotuły (Samter), Grand Duchy of Posen.
 Like his younger brother Xaver he received his first intermittent musical instruction in Posen (today Poznań).
 After the closure of the Gymnasium (college) in 1865 he studied music theory together with his brother under Richard Wüerst and Heinrich Dorn at the new Musical Academy in Berlin where, from 1868, he himself was taken on as teacher of Theory and Composition.
 In this period his own first compositions appeared.
 In 1874 he brought out an overture and a symphony for the first time in a concert of his own.